 The more than 1,000 community colleges in the United States are an important and relatively inexpensive gateway for students entering higher education.
 In every year from 2000 to 2012, more than 4 in 10 undergraduate students, both women and men, enrolled in community colleges.

 Minority undergraduate students are more likely than white undergraduates to attend community colleges.

-- From 2001 to 2010, the number of women enrolled in community colleges increased from 3.4 million to 4.4 million.
-The number of men in community colleges grew from 2.6 million to 3.3 million over the period.
+- Between 2001 and 2010, the number of female undergraduates enrolled in community colleges increased from 3.4 million to 4.4 million.
+The number then declined to 4.2 million in 2012.